ehrpg/qstar/docs/character/index.md

 #### Soul

-[Soul][] is used to resist mental effects, such as drugs, alcohol, stuns, etc.
+[Soul][] is used to resist mental effects, such as drugs, alcohol, stuns, and horrors.

 Its associated [Skills][] are [Social][] Skills.